Jithin-Jude/Nanodegree_Popular-Movies-Stage-2/README.md

 API Key
 =
-Replace "YOUR_API_KEY_HERE" in strings.xml and TmdbRestClient.xml with your API Key.
+Replace "YOUR_API_KEY_HERE" in strings.xml and TmdbRestClient.java with your API Key.